MJava2002/Chrome-extension-performance-tools/README.md

 - Enable **Developer mode** by toggling the switch in the top right corner.
 - Click **Load unpacked** and select the folder where you cloned or extracted the extension.
 - The extension should now appear in your list of installed extensions.

+## Running

+### Select Extension:

+Click on the Turbo icon in the Chrome toolbar.
+In the popup, select extension to debug.

+### Start Profiling:

+- Open DevTools:

+Right-click on the page you want to profile and select "Inspect" to open the DevTools panel.
+Navigate to the Turbo tab within DevTools.

+- Select Profiling Target:
+Use the toggle to choose whether you want to debug the extension's service worker or content scripts.
+- Select the desired tool:
+Network, Coverage, or Flame Graph.

+Click on the chosen profiling tool to start capturing data.
+This will begin capturing data from background and content scripts.

+### Stop Profiling:

+Press the Stop button in the panel when you are done.
+The extension will analyze the data and display the results.

+### View Performance Analysis:
+Inside the DevTools panel, you can see a flame graph, network activity, and other metrics to help you understand the performance of your scripts.

 ## Troubleshooting
 ### Common Issues: